 Keith Clark has been the artistic director of VOTD since 2010.
 Keith has a wide range of experience with a variety of musical genres.
 His vast experience in overseeing productions includes the cruise industry, national tours of theater for young audiences, light opera in New York City and worship music here in Phoenix at Gentle Shepherd Metropolitan Community Church..
 In addition, Keith is an accomplished performer and is a member of Actor’s Equity and the Screen Actors Guild having earned his stripes in New York and through national and international touring.
 Keith has a Bachelor of Science degree in Music and Business from Indiana University, where he was a member of the Grammy-award winning Singing Hoosiers.

 Voices of the Desert is an Arizona non-profit 501(c)(3)charitable organization.
 The corporation is led by a group of volunteers who make up the Board of Directors.
 Funding is provided by contributions from members, the community at large, donors, and individuals.
+The organization functions through a set of by-laws.
+A copy of the bylaws is available for review.
+All contributions, including those of money, property, and other goods and services, are tax deductible to the extent permitted by law.
 Tax ID number is #80-0282830